-Tip: It is important to remember that packaging solutions for olive oil must comply with the Commission Implementing Regulation (EU) No 29/2012 (amended by Commission Implementing Regulation (EU) No. 1335/2013) and any additional buyer requirements communicated by direct customers in The Netherlands /Europe.
+Tip: It is important to remember that packaging solutions for olive oil must comply with the Commission Implementing Regulation (EU) No 29/2012 (amended by Commission Implementing Regulation (EU) No. 1335/2013) and any additional buyer requirements communicated by direct customers in France/Europe.

-Another interesting development in Europe concerns the expansion of package-free retailers, which cater to a niche market segment.
+Another interesting development in the EU in general concerns the expansion of package-free retailers, which cater to a niche market segment.
 In such establishments, various products, including olive oil, are sold in bulk form, in an effort to avoid the excessive use of packaging/waste materials.
-The Zero Waste Europe website describes this development.
-Specialised retailers (e.g. Oil & Vinegar) also provide bulk solutions to customers, allowing them to dispense customised amounts of olive oils from vacuum-sealed stainless steel containers (see example).
-This could be an interesting opportunity for you, as it would eliminate the need to re-package your olive oil into consumer packaging.
+The Zero Waste Europe website describes this development, in addition to listing several retailers in France.